carpentries-incubator/HPC_Advanced_User-Teaching-performance-programming-to-scientists/index.md

 ---

-The HPC-user Software Carpentry module is aimed at researchers with some background in using scientific computing.
+The HPC_Advance_User Software Carpentry module is aimed at researchers with some background in using scientific computing.
 This lesson will teach scientists to understand and deal with performance issues that arise when moving from a personal computer